 Making the origami bag out of old jeans

-My old jeans tote bag has been up from various old jeans and some fabric scraps.
+Original bento bags stem from Japan, where there is a history of making use of scraps of fabric and hand stitching such as sashiko and boro.
+I have made up a version of the free pattern with old jeans and some fabric scraps.
 I started by cutting the lining, using it as a size guide.
-I then visualized three squares in a row of denim scraps.
+I then visualized three squares in a row of denim scraps for the outer fabric.

 The central square is denim pieces I had started with a different project in mind with hand embroidery.

 I then worked on the block to the right, thinking about the balance of texture and colours.

 Next I joined them all up to create one long panel.

 I then folded the fabric as it would be for the finished bento bag and established which panels to add further hand stitching to.

 TOP TIP If you decide to make up the bento bag tutorial using denim yourself do ensure you use a denim needle and a bulky seam aid is a very handy tool when stitching the bag together.